 docker container start <container_id>

-- To access a running Splunk Enterprise container to perform administrative tasks, such as modifying configuration files, use the following command.
+- To access a running Splunk Enterprise container to perform administrative tasks, such as modifying configuration files, run:

 docker exec -it <container_id> bash

-To learn more about Docker commands, see the Docker documentation.
+To learn more about Splunk Enterprise and Docker commands, see the documentation on GitHub for Splunk-Docker.